nicolasc-1/hot-potato-project/README.md

 ### Monitoring
 You can access Grafana here: **localhost:3000**

+**Logs**: the API is logging using serilog, with http requests logging activated.
+Logs are collected with the Grafana Agent and sent to Loki.
+**Metrics**: the API provides its metrics on /metrics using the prometheus-net package.
+The API's metrics are labeled with appname=hotpotato.
+**Traces**: to come...

 ### Throw a potato
 There are 2 ways to throw a potato: